TOEFL Writing Task 2 Subject Lines & Openings: Email Strategy for 2026

 Control the first three lines of your email — and you control your score.

-Now watch the full lesson and start practicing.
+Now watch the full lesson and start practicing the closing and sign-off your email needs.

 Leave a Reply